Mobolaji-Salawu/Dynamic-Pricing-with-Machine-Learning/README.md

-# Dynamic Pricing: Unlocking Revenue with Real-Time Intelligence
+# Dynamic Pricing: Unlocking Value with Real-Time Intelligence

 This project demonstrates how businesses can apply dynamic pricing strategies using machine learning to make smarter, real-time pricing decisions.